Articles on: iPhone and iPad

 App Clips: Don't Allow

-After scrolling down further, we suggest using the following options:
+After scrolling down further, set the following options:

 Once you've made the changes, go back to the Screen Time main menu.